apache/druid/docs/tutorials/tutorial-query-deep-storage.md

 ### Response for a completed query

-A successful query also returns a `pages` array that includes the page numbers (`id`), rows per page (`numRows`), and the size of the page (`sizeInBytes`).
-You can pass the page number as a paramter when you get results to refine the results you get.
+A successful query also returns a `pages` object that includes the page numbers (`id`), rows per page (`numRows`), and the size of the page (`sizeInBytes`).
+You can pass the page number as a parameter when you get results to refine the results you get.

 Note that `sampleRecords` has been truncated for brevity.